NilBrahim/website2026/content/blog/biostatistician-job-hunt/index.md

 <div style="font-size: 16px;">
 I spent the last 2 months looking for a biostatistician position, and I ended up applying for jobs in Yerevan.

 During my job search, I started noticing something.
 It seemed to me that the more developed a country was, the more biostatistics job opportunities there were.
-(Obviously, this is NOT a statistically valid conclusion 😁So just take it as an observation I had, not as a fact!)
+(Obviously, this is NOT a statistically valid conclusion, So just take it as an observation I had, not as a fact!)

 So I decided to apply for jobs in Yerevan, a city I’ve been to a few times and really loved!
 I’ll write more about my feelings about the city soon.